Global spaces and the homotopy theory of stacks: Introduction

 \subsection{Structure of the article}

 We begin in Subsection~\ref{subsec:SepStk} by recalling the definitions of separated stacks and associated notion of sheaves.
-In Subsection~\ref{subsec:htpinv} we recall the definition of homotopy invariant sheaves on $\SepStk_{\Ff}$ and show that the resulting $\infty$-topos $\Shv^{\htp}(\SepStk_{\Ff})$ is equivalent to a presheaf $\infty$-topos on an $\infty$-category which we denote by $\Glo^{\Stk}_{\Ff}$.
-In Subsection \ref{sec:global-spaces} we prove that, for an arbitrary collection $\Ff$, the $\infty$-category $\Glo^{\Stk}_{\Ff}$ is equivalent to the global indexing category $\Glo_{\Ff}$ as traditionally defined in the literature.
-As $\Glo\Spc_{\Ff}$ is defined as the $\infty$-category of presheaves on $\Glo_{\Ff}$, this proves our main theorem.
+In Subsection~\ref{subsec:htpinv} we recall the definition of homotopy invariant sheaves on $\SepStk$ and show that the resulting $\infty$-topos $\Shv^{\htp}(\SepStk)$ is equivalent to a presheaf $\infty$-topos on an $\infty$-category which we denote by $\Glo^{\Stk}$.
+In Subsection \ref{sec:global-spaces} we prove that the $\infty$-category $\Glo^{\Stk}$ is equivalent to the global indexing category $\Glo$ as traditionally defined in the literature, which proves our main theorem.
+We explain in \ref{subsec:isotropy} how to deduce the analogous result for separated stacks with isotropy groups in a specified family $\Ff$.

 In Section~\ref{subsec:cohesion} we then apply the previous results to show that $\Shv(\SepStk_{\Ff})$ is cohesive, in the sense of Schreiber \cite{schreiber2013differential}.
-In the case where $\Ff$ is a collection of finite groups, we improve the previous result by showing that $\Shv(\Orbfld_{\Ff})$ is already cohesive relative to the base $\infty$-topos $\Glo\Spc_{\Ff}$.
+In the case where $\Ff$ is a collection of finite groups, we improve the previous result by showing that $\Shv(\Orbfld_{\Ff})$ is already cohesive relative to the base $\infty$-topos $\PSh(\Glo_{\Ff})$.
 We also relate $\Shv(\Orbfld)$ to the singular-cohesive topos $\bH$ of Sati--Schreiber \cite{satiSchreiber2020proper}.